michael-0brien/cryojax/docs/index.md

 ## Acknowledgements

 - `cryojax` implementations of several models and algorithms, such as the CTF, fourier slice extraction, and electrostatic potential computations has been informed by the open-source cryo-EM software [`cisTEM`](https://github.com/timothygrant80/cisTEM).
-- `cryojax` is built on [`equinox`](https://github.com/patrick-kidger/equinox/), a popular JAX library for PyTorch-like classes that smoothly integrate with JAX functional programming.
+- `cryojax` is built using `equinox`, a popular JAX library for PyTorch-like classes that smoothly integrate with JAX functional programming.
 We highly recommend learning about `equinox` to fully make use of the power of `jax`.